Cairnarvon/uptime/README.md

 Full documentation [here](http://packages.python.org/uptime/).
 Works with any version of Python from 2.5 on, including Python 3.

-Tested on Debian, FreeBSD, Windows XP, and Mac OS X Lion.
+Tested on Debian, FreeBSD, Windows XP, Mac OS X Lion, and OpenIndiana.
 Expected to work with every vaguely reasonable Linux and BSD, every Windows since Windows 2000, and Plan 9 From Bell Labs.
-Known *not* to work (yet) with Syllable, RISC OS, or Solaris.
+Known *not* to work (yet) with Syllable or RISC OS.
 Patches welcome.